frizatch/MaptimeScratch/MaptimeTutorials/GeologicMaps_201906.md

 Quick look at the Geologic Time Scale

 Orientation to some geologic terms and structures
-- strike
+- strike and dip
-- dip
+- antclines, synclines and monoclines
-- fault (normal, thrust or reverse, strike/slip)
+- faults (normal, thrust or reverse, strike/slip)

 How to find the above geologic things on a map

-Quick look into how you can create and edit geologic maps in QGIS
+An intro into how you can create and edit geologic maps in QGIS

 ## What this tutorial won't do: